NNTin/me/_projects/projects.md

 This website is a place to document my programming journey.
 Most of the projects here are older hobby projects I built before becoming a professional software engineer.
 They were driven by curiosity, passion, and late-night inspiration — and helped shape my path into tech.

-It doesn’t cover my professional work or other tech hobbies like 3D printing, home networking, or building a media server.
+It doesn't cover my professional work or other tech hobbies like 3D printing, home networking, or building a media server.
 Nor does it include my time in RuneScape 2 or Old School RuneScape.

 Since going pro, side projects have been rare — but with this site, I hope to change that and explore AI a bit more.

 Fittingly, this site (and even this text) was created with the help of AI.
 With a deeper understanding of software now, I can focus more on project ideas and architecture.
-I’ve gone from just coding to shaping and building complete ideas.
+I've gone from just coding to shaping and building complete ideas.

-{% assign exclude_repos = "dota-2-reddit-flair-mosaic,dota-2-emoticons,cubify-reddit,pasteview,pasteindex,dev-tracker-reddit,tracker-reddit-discord,twitter-backend,crosku,shell-kun,nntin.github.io,nntin,me,red-kun,reply-lol-reddit" | split: "," %}
+{% assign exclude_repos = "dota-2-emoticons,cubify-reddit,pasteview,pasteindex,dev-tracker-reddit,tracker-reddit-discord,twitter-backend,crosku,shell-kun,nntin.github.io,nntin,me,red-kun,reply-lol-reddit" | split: "," %}

 {% assign filtered_repos = "" | split: "" %}